 Exercise is great for the brain as well as the body.
 Physical activity causes the body to release feel-good chemicals called endorphins, improving your mood and over time giving you a long-term emotional lift.
 That’s why exercise is great for relieving stress and significantly reduces your risk of depression.
 You’ll find that staying active generally makes you feel happier and more relaxed.

-If you would like to find out more, listen to Dr Chris talking about this subject on the video below.
+If you would like to find out more, listen to Dr Chris talking about exercise on the video below.

 3) It Controls Your Weight

 Exercise burns calories, helping you maintain a healthy weight or lose excess weight.
 Keeping in control of your weight is important, as it benefits your health and also gives you more confidence and self-esteem.

 If you find that you’re easily tired out or often feel lethargic, lack of physical activity may be playing a large role.
 Staying active helps your cardiovascular system work more efficiently, while improving your muscle strength and endurance.
 You’ll find that when exercise is a part of your routine, you have much more energy to get through the day, and your tasks and chores will feel less like hard work.

 Regular exercise makes it easier for you to fall asleep at night and encourages a good night’s rest, helping you get into a healthy sleeping pattern and helping to counteract sleep deprivation.
 However, it’s important not to exercise at the wrong time.
 Exercising close to bedtime only makes you feel too energised to fall asleep so actually keeps you awake.
 Experts recommend avoiding exercise for the three hours prior to your bedtime.